gitter-lab/LPWC/README.md

 Examples
 ------------
-The LPWC example repo is available [here](https://github.com/gitter-lab/LPWC-examples).
-All the code can be executable in [binder](https://mybinder.org/v2/gh/gitter-lab/LPWC-examples/master?urlpath=rstudio).
+The LPWC example repository is available [here](https://github.com/gitter-lab/LPWC-examples).
+All the example code can be executed in [binder](https://mybinder.org/v2/gh/gitter-lab/LPWC-examples/master?urlpath=rstudio).

 Reference
 ------------